Running a 10k race is a fantastic accomplishment. For a beginner runner, it's a heck of an achievement to run this type of distance. For

 The average finish time for a 10k race is between 25 and 28 minutes.

 But answering the question, “What’s a Good 10k Time?” depends on your age, gender and fitness levels.
-You can read about the details in the full article right here.
+You can read about the details in the full article here: What's the Average 10k Time?

 How Long Does it Take to Train for a 10k?